prople/paper/the-prople-paper/v1.0.0/architecture.md

 If the requested `DID Account` already belongs to `Alice` then it doesn't need to make any calls to other provider's nodes.

+> The `Prople` decentralized network designed to provides *decentralized computation resources* for all users.
+It's not just used to manage their identities, but also other domains such as for the *social* and *finance*

 [^1]: https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman
 [^2]: https://didcomm.org/